snakypy/zshpower/README.md

 ## Uninstalling

-We will be sad if you want to stop using `ZSHPower`, but for easier uninstallation we also have the command:
+We will be sad if you want to stop using **ZSHPower**, but for an easier and more effective uninstall, we also have the command:

 ```shell
 $ zshpower uninstall
 ```

-> NOTE:

-If you installed "**ZSHPower**" with 'sudo', use 'sudo' to uninstall as well.
+> NOTE: If you installed "**ZSHPower**" with 'sudo', use 'sudo' to uninstall as well.

 ```shell
 $ sudo zshpower uninstall